Skip to main content

 What is GLP-1?
 GLP-1 (glucagon-like peptide-1) is a natural gut hormone your body releases after eating.
 It signals fullness, slows digestion, and helps regulate blood sugar.
 GLP-1 medications—like Ozempic, Wegovy, and Zepbound—are prescription drugs that activate the same pathway but last much longer.

 Medical Disclaimer: This guide is for educational purposes only—not medical advice.
-GLP-1 medications require a prescription and medical monitoring.
 Always consult a licensed clinician.

 Quick Answer (Read This First)